lizmat/raku-all-modules/cbk/WebService-HazIP/README.md

  Simple Internet web service used to obtain the host's current public addressable IP address.
  Connects to the canihazip.com web site using LWP::Simple and returns the data.
-Valadates the returned data to ensure there is a valid IPv4 address.
+Validates the returned data to ensure there is a valid IPv4 address.

 ## TODO